 Yerrida North

-Great Western interprets Oval and Oval South represent DeGrussa Style VHMS Copper-Gold Targets, because they share many coincident geological and geophysical features.
+Great Western interprets the Oval Targets represent DeGrussa Style VHMS Copper-Gold Targets, as they share similar geochemical signatures and share similar rock-types that are indicative of VHMS mineralisation.

 Great Western interprets that Oval and Oval South’s coincident geophysics anomalism, location on a major crustal mantle tapping fault intersected with a basin defining growth fault, and within favourable stratigraphy creates the potential for a large discovery to be made.